 It’s not always enough to present elearning in a single language, though, especially if you have a global customer base.
 It’s also not enough to settle for basic translation – elearning localization is a must.

-If e-learning content is not tailored to cultural contexts around the globe, it will not properly serve its function.
+If elearning content isn’t tailored to cultural contexts around the globe, it won’t sufficiently get the message across.

-In this article, we’ll take a deeper look at e-learning, why it matters, and best practices for localization.
+In this article, we’ll take a deeper look at elearning, why it matters, and some best practices for localization.

-Before we get into localization, it is important to exactly what is meant by e-learning.
+Before we get into localization, it’s important to outline exactly what we mean by elearning.

 On the trainee side, all you need is a computer or mobile device and an internet connection to participate in video courses, complete online quizzes, and receive the certification that proves you have gone through the process.

-What is included in e-learning can vary.
+What’s included in elearning varies.
 Here are the three most common types.

 1. Employee Training

-This the most common type of e-learning.
-Companies and organizations of all sizes welcome new team members and put them through an onboarding process to help give them the lay of the land and get them up to speed on policies, procedures, and the ins and outs of their respective roles.
+Companies and organizations of all sizes welcome new team members by putting them through an onboarding process to help give them the lay of the land and get them up to speed on policies, procedures, and the ins and outs of their respective roles.